UWCNuclear/CAENDT5742/README.md

-# How of Wavedump on Windows	10
+# How to install Wavedump on Windows 10

 Full manuals are available for download from caen.it :